wpafw/wpafw.org/registration.md

 > First 200 pre-registrations will receive a gift of oddity!

 Pre-registration opened July 14th at Noon (7/14/2021) and will close on September 12th (9/12/2021) for attendees and sponsors.
-Super-Sponsor pre-registration will close earlier on September 6th (9/6/2021).
+Super-Sponsor pre-registration closed earlier on September 6th (9/6/2021).

 # WPAFW 2021 Pre-Registration